eblack-leaf/workflow_visualizer/website/wv_book/src/introduction.md

 ```rust
 Runner::new().web_run::<Engen>(visualizer, "./worker.js".to_string());
 ```
 The path in Trunk builds is the name of the binary defined in the index.html.
-See [Platform Specifics](./platform_specifics.md) for more details.
+See [Platform Specifics](pages/platform_specifics.md) for more details.

-###### To recap we have three major parts.

-Workflow
-: trait for communication between application | UI thread.

-Visualizer
-: tools for rendering + connecting responses to interactions

-Runner
-: struct for establishing event loop connection + run